-The NERC Researcher Engage Academy is a free, online, experiential nine-month professional development programme which ran from March 2022 - January 2023 developed for researchers, either funded by NERC or working in research teams and/or institutions within the NERC remit, to work with the National Coordinating Centre for Public Engagement (NCCPE).
+The NERC Researcher Engage Academy was a free, online, experiential professional development programme which ran from March 2022 - January 2023 developed for researchers, either funded by NERC or working in research teams and/or institutions within the NERC remit, to work with the National Coordinating Centre for Public Engagement (NCCPE).
 The Enviornmental Engagement in Practice programme stemmed from this Academy.

-We are offering environmental researchers a unique opportunity to develop their public engagement work with expert mentors and facilitators, and in peer learning groups.
-This a flexible and bespoke development opportunity, informed by research done with the NERC community, and steered by an advisory panel of engagement, academic and wider sector experts.
+We offered environmental researchers a unique opportunity to develop their public engagement work with expert mentors and facilitators, and in peer learning groups.
+This was a flexible and bespoke development opportunity, informed by research done with the NERC community, and steered by an advisory panel of engagement, academic and wider sector experts.

-You will explore relevant content through a mixture of live events and self-directed tasks.
-Participants will take part in:
+Researchers explored relevant content through a mixture of live events and self-directed tasks.
+Participants took part in:

 - Live, facilitated online workshops

 - Cohort-specific learning groups, with mentoring support

 Key to the Academy was building connections and expanding support networks, which are key to navigating the opportunities and challenges of public engagement with research.
 There were lots of opportunities for formal and informal discussions with peers and mentors to help researchers along the way.